Body of man missing since December found stuck inside chimney

 A community-wide search was organized by Rumplik’s family last week, WMAZ reported.
 The public was notified about Rumplik’s disappearance on Jan.
 1.

-Family members said that Rumplik suffered from several health issues, including bipolar disorder, schizophrenia and kidney failure.
+Family members said Rumplik suffered from several health issues, including bipolar disorder, schizophrenia and kidney failure.

 “My family needs my brother either to get him help, medical help right away, or to go into burial arrangements,” the man’s sister, Marlo, told WXGA last week.